joshuahwfwEE/master_axi/README.md

-if you search for another high throughput, you can use 2 method:
+others method for as the axi master you can use 2 method:
 method1: xilinx axi traffic generator
 method2: axi vip
-method3: hls axi_lite_master

 in axi traffic generator:
 using coe generator to generate the addr.coe and data.coe, follow the tutorial of pg058 to see how to generate the coe file, or you can run vitis platform project with spm to setup the ATG coe